joielechong/CountryCodePicker/README.md

       #### A. Through xml

         ##### Using country code name
-        - Add app:defaultNameCode="US" (replace "US" with your default country name code) to xml layout.
+        - Add app:ccp_defaultNameCode="US" (replace "US" with your default country name code) to xml layout.
 Refer <a href="https://goo.gl/FQjUjA">List of countries</a> for name codes.

 	       ````xml
-	        <com.hbb20.CountryCodePicker
+	        <com.rilixtech.CountryCodePicker
 	         android:id="@+id/ccp"
 	         android:layout_width="wrap_content"
 	         android:layout_height="wrap_content"
-	         app:defaultNameCode="US"  />
+	         app:ccp_defaultNameCode="US"  />
 	      ````

        ##### Using phone code
-        - add app:defaultCode="81" (replace 81 with your default country code) to xml layout.Refer <a href="https://goo.gl/FQjUjA">List of countries</a> for country codes.
+        - add app:ccp_defaultCode="81" (replace 81 with your default country code) to xml layout.Refer <a href="https://goo.gl/FQjUjA">List of countries</a> for country codes.
         - Setting default country using phone code is not recommended.
 There are few cases where more than one countries have same phone code.
 Say US and Canada have +1.
 Putting '1' will result in Canada even if you were intended  for US.
-Use app:defaultNameCode or app:countryPreference to overcome issue.
+Use app:defaultNameCode or app:mCountryPreference to overcome issue.

 	       ````xml
-	        <com.hbb20.CountryCodePicker
+	        <com.rilixtech.CountryCodePicker
 	         android:id="@+id/ccp"
 	         android:layout_width="wrap_content"
 	         android:layout_height="wrap_content"
-	         app:defaultCode="81" />
+	         app:ccp_defaultCode="81" />
 	      ````
-  			_app:defaultNameCode has higher priority than app:defaultCode._
+  			_app:ccp_defaultNameCode has higher priority than app:ccp_defaultCode._

    		####  B. Programmatically
        	##### Using country name code